kimbyungsang/cranberries/model-server/README.md

    There may be other options (like `--port`), run `model_server` without parameters to see them.
-4. You should see a bunch of informational messages.
+4. You should see a bunch of informational messages, including `Running Model Server at ...`.

 ## Managing models